a529987659852/openwb2mqtt/README.md

   - Total charging power
   - *Note*: The sensors correspond to what the openWB shows in the upper section on the overview page.

-- Charge Point: This device represents a charge point of the openWB and provides, for example, the following sensors:
+- Charge Point: This device represents a charge point of the openWB and provides, for example, the following entities:
   - Charge power (total and individual phases)
   - Number of active phases
   - Current
   - Voltage
-  - Selected charge mode
   - Total energy values
   - Plug and charge states
+  - Selector for charge mode
+  - Selector for connected vehicle (*entity hidden in HA per default*)
+  - Number entity for manual state of charge (SoC) (*entity hidden in HA per default*)
   - And so on...
   - *Note*: You should be able to configure the internal charge point as well as charge points from remote openWBs.

 - Counter: This device represents a counter, for example, the counter that measures your inbound and outbound energy from the supplier.
 This device provides, for example, the following sensors:
   -  Power (total and individual phases)
   -  Current